syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the separator to the control which is in row type group.The separator separate the control from the next control in the group.Set "true" to enable the separator.
+Specifies the separator to the control that is in row type group.
+The separator separates the control from the next control in the group.
+Set "true" to enable the separator.